VicFrolov/Markit/README.md

 Allows a buyer and a seller to communicate with each other.
 Along with a button to send messages, the buyer is allowed to send an offer with a price.
 The seller is able to accept or decline the offer.
 If it is declined the seller can choose to continue or end communication with the buyer.
 If the offer is accepted, both parties can continue talking but the item being discussed is considered sold.

 ###Payment System
+In most of the competing applications, payment is done via communication between the buyer and seller.
+Markit will allow the buyer to pay the seller through the app once an offer has been accepeted either through Venmo or PayPal.
+This will depend on the preferred method of payment of the seller.

 ###Notification
+Users will be sent notifications when they receive a message, when an item on their watchlist is sold or changes in price, and when tagged items become available in their area.

 ##Web App